JereKuusela/valheim-infinity_hammer/publish/README.md

 Blacklist can be used to avoid destroying critical objects like locations.
 For example `hammer_config remove_blacklist LocationProxy`.

 # Changelog

+- v1.12:
+	- Adds a new command `hammer_freeze` to prevent mouse position affecting the placement (allows moving around).
+	- Improves how the placement rule are checked with the placement offset.

 - v1.11:
 	- Adds compatibility with Gizmo Reloaded.